Page at a glance

 - What outputs should lead into CURP, RFC, or canje pages?

-- Which PDF guide is the clearest upsell for this tool?
+- Which PDF guide gives the most complete version of this checklist?

 Official bodies in play